 - Indirectly from our clients or their agents.
 For example, through information we collect from our clients in the course of providing services to them.

-- From third-parties that interact with us in connection with the services we offer and/or perform.
+- From third-parties that interact with us in connection with the services we perform.

 Sharing Personal Information